Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 Maybe you want fast access to some of your data at startup, and can load the rest later.

-Some useful code examples can be found at (https://github.com/onelivesleft/jai-cookbook).
+Some useful code examples of metaprogramming during a build can be found at (https://github.com/onelivesleft/jai-cookbook).